-TESTS: There are 4 unit tests plus a comprehensive final exam, all completed through MathXL.
-There will be a practice assignment for each test/exam, available at least one week prior through MathXL.
-The practice assignments cover the same topics that are covered on the actual tests/exams and are intended to aid the student in studying for the tests/exams; however, they are not timed and are not intended to mimic the tests/exams.
-Each test/exam is worth 100 points, and the lowest of the five grades is dropped.
-The remaining four grades make up 68% of the course grade.
+TESTS: There are 4 unit tests, all completed through MathXL.
+There will be a practice assignment for each unit, available at least one week prior to the test through MathXL.
+The practice assignments cover the same topics as the tests and are intended to aid in studying for the tests; however, they are not timed and are not intended to mimic the tests.
+Each test is worth 100 points, and the lowest test grade is dropped at the end of the course.
+The remaining three grades make up 40% of the course grade.
+Note that all tests must be taken; if a test is skipped, it will receive a grade of 0 and be ineligible for dropping.